LucasRoesler/lucasroesler.github.io/content/post/2017/automatic-migration-validation.md

 title: "Zero downtime deploys: A tale of Django migrations"
 ---

-At Teem, we aim for zero down-time deploys; so, the one of the most important things we must validate is that things will not break mid-deploy!
+At Teem, we aim for zero down-time deploys; so, one of the most important things we must validate is that things will not break mid-deploy!

 The most sensitive step of the deploy process is the changes to our database.